mcsimps2/RedPanda/README.md

  - OOP design - create model classes and extend them with attributes and methods.
  - No more clunky error handling.
 Don't ever worry about `snapshot.exists` or `query.empty` again!
  - Compatible with browser and Node Firebase libraries
+ - Support for projection queries and getting the count of a query

 ## API
-Link to the API is here:
+Link to the API documentation is here: [RedPanda API](api.md)

 ## Quickstart
 #### Connect to the Firestore database